cloudbank-project/image-research-computing-tutorial/README.md

 for a Security Group name is simply **yourname**.
 In our instructions we use the name `hedylamarr` as an example of your name.
 Now you can proceed to step 7 of the wizard;
 which is step 10 in this procedural.

+Steps 5 -- 9 ommitted because Rob is re-writing this tutorial so they don't exist at the moment.

 10. Choose Launch at the bottom right